oriolgual/reefpoints/source/posts/2015-08-07-suave-up-your-code.md

 > /swäv/
 > "Smooth in texture, performance, or style"

 You may have heard of this thing called [`ember-suave`](https://github.com/dockyard/ember-suave).
-It's a handy Ember CLI addon that [Robert Jackson](https://twitter.com/rwjblue) and I put together a few months ago to enforce code style consistency across teams and projects.
+It's a handy Ember CLI addon that [Robert Jackson](https://twitter.com/rwjblue) and I put together a few months ago to enforce code style consistency across teams and projects. _If you're wondering how the addon got its name, just ask Rob.
+He was feeling inspired that day._

 `ember-suave` uses [JSCS](http://jscs.info/) to ensure that your code conforms to a set of code style rules, and fails your tests if it doesn't.